 Drafting Note: Some states may need to expand the authority to include the insurance commissioner or other eligible governmental or regulatory body, if they are authorized to declare a catastrophe.

+“Designated Home State” (DHS) means a qualifying state or territory of the United States that issues independent adjuster licenses that will permit a nonresident who resides in a state that does not license independent adjusters to designate that state as their home state by meeting the same application requirements that apply to residents of that state.
+A state or territory qualifies as a Designated Home State DHS if that jurisdiction requires its resident independent adjusters to pass a license examination to meet the knowledge qualification, require a national criminal background check to meet the fitness and character qualification, and complete continuing education as required in this Guideline to ensure continued compliance.
+An independent insurance adjuster may only hold one DHS license.

-(DHS) Designated Home State DHSAn independent insurance adjuster may only hold one DHS license.DHS is to include granting designated home state DHS“Fingerprints” for the purposes of this Guideline, means an impression of the lines on the finger taken for purpose of identification.
+Drafting Note: A state may choose to expand the definition of DHS is to include granting designated home state DHS status to business entities where applicable.

+“Fingerprints” for the purposes of this Guideline, means an impression of the lines on the finger taken for purpose of identification.

 Drafting Note: States that require fingerprinting would incorporate this Section, states that do not require fingerprinting need to determine if this would apply.

-“Home state” means the District of Columbia and any state or territory of the United States in which an independent adjuster maintains his, her or its principal place of residence or business and is licensed to act as a resident independent adjuster.
-If the resident state does not license independent adjusters for the line of authority sought, the independent adjuster shall designate as his, her or its home state any state in which the independent adjuster is licensed and in good standing.
+“Home state” means the District of Columbia and any state or territory of the United States in which an independent adjuster maintains his, her or its principal place of residence or principal place of business where the adjuster physically works or is physically located and is licensed to act as a resident independent adjuster.

 “Independent adjuster” means a person who: